rajchauhan28/learn_with_raj/README.md

+# This repo is open for hacktoberfest contributors
+Just add any type of python program that might be helpful for someone doesn't matter if it's just some cool turtle graphics or a random algorithm
 # Hello there!
 Let's learn some python.
 In this repo I had added some simple, basic and useful code If you are a beginner or teacher or just want to revise